The Substantive Canons of Tax Law

 Date Written: June 7, 2019

 Anti-abuse doctrines in tax law have traditionally been formulated as multi-factor tests that weigh the facts of the taxpayer’s case but ignore the tax statute at issue.
 This approach has proven problematic: some judges import statutory considerations regardless, creating inconsistency and confusion, and some scholars criticize the doctrines as antitextual judicial inventions.
-The double attack on these doctrines undermines important barriers against abusive tax avoidance.
+These challenges undermine important barriers against abusive tax schemes.

 Although many scholars have studied substantive canons and anti-abuse doctrines separately, this Article connects the two.
 It also catalogs the substantive tax canons based on existing case law, serving as a resource for future academics, practitioners, and judges.